Jefferson Randolph Kean: First World War

-Although the United States did not formally enter the First World War until April 1917, from 1916 organized the American Red Cross's Department of Military Relief and organized and equipped thirty-two base hospitals until the American entry into the war.
+Although the United States did not formally enter the World War I until April 1917 (see American entry into World War I), from 1916 organized the American Red Cross's Department of Military Relief and organized and equipped thirty-two base hospitals until the American entry into the war.

-With the entry of the United States into the First World War, Kean was deployed to France as the chief of the U.S. Ambulance Service with the French Army, for which he would receive the Distinguished Service Medal, until June 1918, when he was promoted to brigadier general and made Deputy Chief Surgeon of the American Expeditionary Force until the end of the war.
+With the entry of the United States into World War I, Kean was deployed to France as the chief of the U.S. Ambulance Service with the French Army, for which he would receive the Distinguished Service Medal, until June 1918, when he was promoted to brigadier general and made Deputy Chief Surgeon of the American Expeditionary Force until the end of the war.
 Kean would return home having earned the Legion of Honor for his service in France.

+The citation for his Army DSM reads:

 Between the wars

 Following his return from France, Kean held key positions in government commissions even after his retirement from the military in 1924.
 Kean was appointed member of the U.S. Commission for the construction of the National Expansion Memorial in by the President Franklin D. Roosevelt in 1934.
-As a direct descendant of Thomas Jefferson, he founded the Monticello Association in 1913 and was a member of the U.S. Commission to erect the Thomas Jefferson Memorial in Washington, D.C. in 1938.
+As a direct descendant of Thomas Jefferson, he founded the Monticello Association in 1913 and was a member of the U.S. Commission to erect the Jefferson Memorial in Washington, D.C., in 1938.

 He was awarded the Gorgas Medal by the Association of Military Surgeons in 1942.

 Personal life

 Kean married Louise Hurlbut Young in 1894.
-Their marriage would produce two children, Martha Jefferson and Robert Hill.
+Their marriage produced two children, Martha Jefferson and Robert Hill.
 Louise died in 1915.
 Kean remarried in 1919 to Cornelia Knox.

+Death

-Jefferson Randolph Kean died in September 1950, aged 90, in Washington D.C.
+Kean died on September 4, 1950, aged 90, in Washington D.C.
 He is buried in Monticello, VA.